rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 at odds with the precise control of hardware load and store generation that is required by volatile access use case.

-To give a more concrete example, here is what the API of `VolatileBool` would look like on a platform with support for this type:
+To give a more concrete example, here is what the API of `VolatileU8` would look like on a platform with support for this type:

 ```rust